 Translated by Tomoka Aono

-8 Places To Visit In Kanazawa, The City Of Exquisite Japanese Culture
+Kanazawa - 8 Places To Visit In The City Of Refined Japanese Culture

-Kanazawa in Ishikawa prefecture is accessible from Tokyo and Osaka in about two and a half hours, making it a convenient place to visit for those who wish to feel the historical and contemporary arts of Japan.
+Kanazawa, located in Ishikawa prefecture, can be reached from Tokyo and Osaka in about two and a half hours, making it a convenient place to visit for those who wish to feel the historical and contemporary arts of Japan.

 Written by ニコ

-Kanazawa, Ishikawa prefecture, is accessible from Tokyo or Osaka via Hokuriku Shinkansen (bullet train) in only about two and a half hours.
+Kanazawa, located in Ishikawa, is accessible from Tokyo or Osaka via Hokuriku Shinkansen (bullet train) in only about two and a half hours.
 A nostalgic Japanese streetscape still remains in the city, and popular spots such as the 21st Century Museum of Contemporary Art, Kanazawa Castle, and Kenrokuen Garden attract a lot of visitors every day.

 Kanazawa Area Guide